adpextwindong/Last-Viewer/src/architecture_readme.md

 ## 2020 CHRISTMAS TASKS AND WISHLIST
 --------------------------------------------------------------------------------
 ### DEVOPS
-Redo the webpack bundling process and make sure it replicatiable on Debian.
 Make sure the VueJS stuff is pinned to a good version.

 See if we can do tree pruning for different builds.
 We don't need to ship all of the codebase for a mobile app or presentation build.